ushertpain/gem_price_data_analysis_proj/README.md

 <br />
 If you wanted to check my code, you may see it [here.](https://github.com/ushertpain/gem_price_data_analysis_proj/blob/master/data_scraper.py)

-Additionally, ChatGPT helped me find a solution using BeautifulSoup to locate <dt> tags and retrieve their corresponding <dd> tags.
+Additionally, ChatGPT helped me find a solution using BeautifulSoup to locate "< dt >" tags and retrieve their corresponding "< dd >" tags.
 To prevent the CSV from being overwritten, I commented out the section where I input the CSV header.

 Throughout the scraping process, I encountered various troubleshooting challenges, such as error handling using try and except functions.
 Additionally, I faced unexplained errors, such as sudden errors or human errors like accidentally scrolling, which led to an IndexError: list index out of range.
 To save time, I copied the URL of the page where the error occurred.
 I will handle this duplicate data during the data cleaning process in Python.